 As parents, spouses, or friends, we have a duty to educate others:

 - Let them know that the risks of blood clot from the pill are real (share this article and other websites in reference[v])

 - Inform them about the effectiveness and benefits of the natural methods

 At Natural Womanhood, we consider it part of our mission to warn women.
-Please consider us as well in your year-end giving so that we can reach more people with our message.

 [i] Trends in the Incidence of Deep Vein Thrombosis and Pulmonary Embolism, A 25-Year Population-Based Study